alexanderharm/node-carddav2phone/README.md

 * Destinations:

     * Snom phones via XCAP (limits apply)
+    * Yealink phones via IPPhoneDirectory
     * AVM Fritz!Box (tested with 7360, 7490)
     * LDAP (tested with OpenDirectory)
-    * In principle it can easily be extended to serve other vendors, e. g.
-Yealink.
+    * in principle it can easily be extended to serve other vendors.

 Refer to `settings.example.json` for all configuration options.